matrix-org/matrix-spec-proposals/proposals/4048-signed-key-backup.md

 ## Unstable prefix

-Until this MSC is accepted, the property name `org.matrix.msc4048.signing_public_key` should be used in place of `signing_public_key`, and `org.matrix.msc4048.authenticated` should be used in place of `authenticated`.
-No unstable prefix is used for the `signatures` property since it uses the existing definition of JSON signing.
+Until this MSC is accepted, the property name `org.matrix.msc4048.authenticated` should be used in place of `authenticated` in the `SessionData` object, and the property name `org.matrix.msc4048.mac2` should be used in place of `mac2` in the `session_data` property.

 ## Dependencies